The Do's and Don'ts of Healthy Weight Loss at Any Age

 - Weigh yourself daily every morning before you eat or drink.
 Don’t pay attention to people who say not to do this.
 Weighing yourself may not be 100% accurate, but it is a good way to see that you are trending over time in the right direction.
 If you always weigh yourself first thing in the morning, before you’ve eaten, then your results will show a fairly accurate picture of your progress.

-- Get my Diet Program, because it will help you to achieve all of the above easily, so you don't really have to think about all of this very much.
+- Get my Diet Program, because it will help you to calculate all of your body's needs (as described above) more easily, so you don't really have to think about all of this very much.

 - Don’t eat fast foods very often.
 Fast foods are very calorie dense, and they won’t help you reach your weight loss goals very easily.